slbailey/Retrovue/docs/domain/ScheduleDay.md

 BroadcastScheduleDay represents the assignment of a ScheduleTemplate to a Channel for a specific broadcast date.
 This is planning-time logic that creates the link between programming structure (templates) and actual scheduling execution.

-## Core model / scope
+## Persistence model

-BroadcastScheduleDay enables:

-- Template-to-channel assignments for specific dates
-- Flexible programming that can vary by date
-- Multi-channel programming with different templates per channel
-- Date-specific programming overrides

-## Contract / interface

 BroadcastScheduleDay is managed by SQLAlchemy with the following fields:

-- **id** (Integer, primary key): Unique identifier for relational joins and foreign key references
+- **id** (UUID, primary key): Unique identifier for relational joins and foreign key references
-- **channel_id** (Integer, required, foreign key): Reference to Channel
+- **channel_id** (UUID, required, foreign key): Reference to Channel
-- **template_id** (Integer, required, foreign key): Reference to ScheduleTemplate
+- **template_id** (UUID, required, foreign key): Reference to ScheduleTemplate
 - **schedule_date** (Text, required): Broadcast date in "YYYY-MM-DD" format
 - **created_at** (DateTime(timezone=True), required): Record creation timestamp
+- **updated_at** (DateTime(timezone=True), required): Record last modification timestamp

 BroadcastScheduleDay has a unique constraint on (channel_id, schedule_date) ensuring only one template per channel per date.

+### Table name

+The table is named `broadcast_schedule_days` (plural).
+Schema migration is handled through Alembic.
+Postgres is the authoritative backing store.

+### Constraints

+- `schedule_date` must be in "YYYY-MM-DD" format
+- Unique constraint on (channel_id, schedule_date) ensures only one template per channel per broadcast day
+- Foreign key constraints ensure channel_id and template_id reference valid entities

+## Contract / interface

+BroadcastScheduleDay provides the assignment mechanism that links templates to channels for specific dates.
+It defines:

+- Channel assignment (channel_id)
+- Template assignment (template_id)
+- Date assignment (schedule_date)
+- Unique constraint ensuring one template per channel per date

+Schedule assignments are the bridge between programming structure (templates) and execution (playout events).

 ## Execution model